LulzAmp/iBotlib/README.md

 ## Initialisation
-Well, if you look at the screenshot below.
-Also,
+Well, if you look at the screenshot below, it all speaks for itself.
 ![Bot initialisation](img/Example.png)
 Save this file as bot.php.